tanghui315/speakr-app/readme.md

 * `TRANSCRIPTION_API_KEY`: **Required.** Your API key for the transcription endpoint.
 For local endpoints, this might be a specific string like "none" or "NA".
 Check your endpoint's documentation.
 * `WHISPER_MODEL`: *Optional.* The specific model name your transcription endpoint uses/expects (e.g., `Systran/faster-distil-whisper-large-v3`).
 Check your endpoint's requirements.
 * `TRANSCRIPTION_LANGUAGE`: *Optional.* The language of the input audio.
 Supplying the input language in ISO-639-1 format (e.g., `en` for English, `es` for Spanish) will improve transcription accuracy and latency.
 If not set, the transcription service will attempt to auto-detect the language.
+* `OUTPUT_LANGUAGE`: *Optional.* The desired language for the generated titles, summaries, and chat responses (e.g., "English", "Spanish", "Chinese").
+If not set, outputs will typically be in the language of the transcription or English.
+Ensure your chosen `TEXT_MODEL_NAME` supports the desired output language.
 * `SECRET_KEY`: **Required.** A long, random string used by Flask for session security.
 The `setup.sh` script generates one if it's missing.
 * `ALLOW_REGISTRATION`: *Optional.* Set to `false` to prevent new users from registering via the web UI.
 Defaults to `true`.